 Who was Charlie Waller?

-To the outside world Charlie Waller had everything to live for, a successful career, good friends and a loving family.
-However, in September 1997 Charlie ended his life through suicide at the age of 28.
-He was suffering from depression and no longer had the strength to cope with life.
-Shortly after this tragic event his family founded The Charlie Waller Memorial Trust.
+In September 1997, a bright young man named Charlie ended his life through suicide at the age of 28.
+He was suffering from depression and felt he could no longer cope with life.
+Shortly after this tragic event, his family founded The Charlie Waller Memorial Trust.

 What is the Charlie Waller Memorial Trust?

 The aims of the Charlie Waller Memorial Trust (CWMT) are to:

 - increase public awareness of the nature, symptoms and dangers of depression